-- Consider that you have 5 processes, 2 can crash - After I round pI has all 5 values, can he decide? - No, because he is not sure that every other process has all the information he has, for example, p5 crashed and he's the only one having info from p5 - After round 2, can pl decide? - He has all the info. - But what about p2?
+- Consider that you have 5 processes and 2 processes can crash - After I round pI has all 5 values, can he decide? - No, because he is not sure that every other process has all the information he has, for example, p5 crashed and p1 is the only one having info from p5

+After round 2, can p1 decide?

+- He has all the info. - But what about p2?
 P2 can not be sure that all the other processes received the info from p1, maybe p1 send his list to p2 and then crashed - Can he decide now? - After round 3?
 Can p2 decide?
-Yes, assuming that p2 does not have the same list as another process if more than 2 processes crashed
+Yes, assuming that p2 does not have the same list as another process, leads to more than 2 processes have crashed which contradicts our assumption

-Sketch Proof for the Agreement Property
+Sketch proof for the agreement property

 - Assume by contradiction that two processes decide on different values, this means they had different final set of values, let's say p has a value v that q does not have - How come that p got v and q did not?
 The only possible case is that a third process s, sent v to p, and crashed before sending v to q.
-SO in ROUND f +1, process s crashed (I process) - Because q does not have v it means that any process that may have sent v crashed also in round f - Proceeding in this way, we infer at least one crash in each of the preceding rounds. - ▶ STOP!
-We can have at most f crashes and we obtained that there are f+l crashes (one in each round) → contradiction.
+SO in ROUND f +1, process s crashed (1 process) - Because q does not have v it means that any process that may have sent v crashed also in round f - Proceeding in this way, we infer at least one crash in each of the preceding rounds. - STOP!
+We can have at most f crashes and we obtained that there are f+1 crashes (one in each round) → contradiction.